estii20/water-cycle-quiz/README.md

 ![Start page](assets/images/README-images/start-button.png "Start page image for Water Cycle Quiz")

 - The heading section has a Logo with font awesome image of clouds, rain and sea and the name of the quiz.
-- Number of questions displayed and motivational message to players, "Let's learn!"
+- Number of questions displayed and motivational message to players, "Lets learn!"
 - Start button call to action
 - Score area